 In 2019, I have been awarded a feasibility study grant from the Carlow Enterprise Board and a Carlow Arts Office Award to develop an innovative online course, and local seminars, on essential ecoliteracy for the arts.
 In recognition of growing up in beautiful inspiring Aotearoa New Zealand, I am developing these courses under the name of Haumea, the name of the earth goddess of the Pacific.
 In January 2019, I was delighted to be invited to teach the undergraduate art and ecology programme at the Burren College of art for the 2019 Spring semester.

 In May 2019, I have been invited by Dr. Nessa Cronin, NUIG, to again present the findings of my art and sustainability policy research, ahead of the 2019 EUGeo conference.
-At this conference, I have been awarded a Conference Enrichment Fund – EUGEO/CIG 2019 bursary to present other research from my eco-social art practice: ‘Good-Bye Anthropocene – Hello Symbiocene: articulating eco-social art practices that promote ecoliteracy and agency to help us move beyond 10,000 years of ecocide’.
+At this conference, I have been awarded a Conference Enrichment Fund – EUGEO/CIG 2019 bursary to present other research from my eco-social art practice: ‘Good-Bye Anthropocene – Hello Symbiocene: eco-social art practices for a new world’.